zeelvishalmehta/news-aggregator/README.md

 🔑 Authentication & Token

-All article endpoints require authentication.
+All API endpoints are protected with Sanctum authentication.

 1️⃣ First-time Setup (via Tinker)